IPv4

 Why IP Reputation Is More Important Than Ever

 As IPv4 becomes more scarce, many businesses unintentionally lease blocks with hidden histories.
 The consequences email failures, blocked VPN sessions, API rejections, and negative trust signals can cost far more than the lease itself.
+Due to long delays in options like the RIPE NCC IPv4 waiting list, many organizations turn to leasing as a faster alternative.

 By understanding how negative reputations develop, performing proper due diligence, and using trusted suppliers, businesses can protect their infrastructure and maintain a consistent, reliable online presence.